Tonsillitis Treatment in Port Neches, TX

 If the patient’s tonsillitis is determined to have been caused by a bacterial infection, it can usually be easily treated using common antibiotic medications.
 Those with a viral infection will need to simply wait until the symptoms have passed within 7-10 days.
 There are still several ways in which you can ease these symptoms of a viral infection, including:

 - Taking over-the-counter anti-inflammatories to help reduce swelling

 - Use lozenges to help soothe the throat

 - Rest as much as possible to allow the body to heal on its own

 - Set up a humidifier nearby to prevent dryness of the throat or nasal passages

 - Remain hydrated to ease swallowing

-As previously mentioned, surgery to remove the tonsils (known as a tonsillectomy) may be advised by Dr. Herndon if the patient frequently encounters tonsillitis, or cases of tonsillitis that are unresponsive to treatment.
+As previously mentioned, surgery to remove the tonsils (known as a tonsillectomy) may be advised by Dr. Herndon if the patient frequently encounters tonsillitis or cases of tonsillitis that are unresponsive to treatment.
 In severe cases, swollen tonsils may lead to difficulty breathing and/or inability to swallow food.
-If these vital functions are affected, it is imperative that the individual receive medical attention as soon as possible.
+If these vital functions are affected, it is imperative that the individual receives medical attention as soon as possible.